opensafely/documentation/docs/codelist-creation.md

 1. Create a new issue on the [codelist-development repo](https://github.com/opensafely/codelist-development)
 1. Decide your key terms to search for codes.
 Good source of key words might be a previous codelist, clinicians or experts in the field and previous research papers
-1. When logged into [Codelist Builder](https://codelists.opensafely.org/accounts/login/)  click "my codelists" and then "create new codelist"
+1. When logged into [Codelist Builder](https://codelists.opensafely.org/accounts/login/)  click "my codelists" and then "create new codelist".
+There is a short video at the [bottom of this page](#medvid) on how to use the builder to develop a medication codelist.
 1. Add/remove terms to your codelists to end up with a list.
 1. Save the list as a draft and share the link to your the Github issue.
 1. Discuss as a group in the issue your decisions, and the reason for including or excluding different codes.
 Finalise a list